-Corporate governance principles Corporate governance principle compliance criteria Status of conformity with the corporate governance principle Explanations of deviation from the assessment criteria of compliance with the corporate governance principle 1 2 3 4 5 12342.4The Board of Directors should include a sufficient numb2.4.1An independent director should mean any person who has required professional skills and expertise and is sufficiently able to have his/her own position and make objective and bona fide judgments, free from the influence of the company's executive bodies, any individual group of its shareholders or other stakeholders.
-It should be noted that, under normal circumstances, a candidate (or an elected director) may not be deemed to be independent, if he/she is associated with the company, any of its substantial shareholders, material trading partners or competitors, or The Board of Directors sl An independent director should mean any person who has required professional skills and expertise and is sufficiently able to have his/her own position and make objective and bona fide judgments, free from the influence of the company's executive bodies, any individual group of its shareholders or other stakeholders.
-It should be noted that, under normal circumstances, a candidate (or an elected director) may not be deemed to be independent, if hould include a sufficient nur 1.
-During the reporting period, all independent members of the Board of Directors met the independence criteria specified in recommendations 102 to 107 of the Code or were recognized as such by resolution of the Board 4 mber of independent d ✓ complied with partially complied with not complied with - ✓ complied with partially of directors meet the independence criteria as well as to review, on a regular basis, whether or not independent board members meet the independence criteria.
-When carrying out such evaluation, substance should take precedence over form. formed the estimate of independence of each nominee to the Board of Directors and submitted the relevant opinion to shareholders.
-2. In the reporting period, the Board of Directors (or the Nominations Committee of the Board of Directors) reviewed the independence of the Board of Directors (after their election) at least once.
-3. The Company has drafted the procedures that determine the necessary actions to be taken by a member of the Board of Directors, if he/she loses his/her independence, including the obligations to timely notify the Board of Directors accordingly. not complied with
+- 2.4.1 An independent director should mean any person who has required professional skills and expertise and is sufficiently able to have his/her own position and make objective and bona fide judgments, free from the influence of the company's executive bodies, any individual group of its shareholders or other stakeholders.
+It should be noted that, under normal circumstances, a candidate (or an elected director) may not be deemed to be independent, if he/she is associated with the company, any of its substantial shareholders, material trading partners or competitors, or the government. - 1.
+During the reporting period, all independent members of the Board of Directors met the independence criteria specified in recommendations 102 to 107 of the Code or were recognized as such by resolution of the Board of Directors. - ✓ complied with partially complied with

+- 2.4.2 It is recommended to evaluate whether candidates nominated to the board of directors meet the independence criteria as well as to review, on a regular basis, whether or not independent board members meet the independence criteria.
+When carrying out such evaluation, substance should take precedence over form. - 1.
+In the reporting period, the Board of Directors (or the Nominations Committee of the Board of Directors) formed the estimate of independence of each nominee to the Board of Directors and submitted the relevant opinion to shareholders. - 2.
+In the reporting period, the Board of Directors (or the Nominations Committee of the Board of Directors) reviewed the independence of the existing members of the Board of Directors (after their election) at least - 3.
+The Company has drafted the procedures that determine the necessary actions to be taken by a member of the Board of Directors, if he/she loses his/her independence, including the obligations to timely notify the Board of Directors accordingly.